Android Nougat: Platform

 In December 2015, Google announced that Android Nougat would switch its Java Runtime Environment from the defunct Apache Harmony to OpenJDK—the official open source implementation of the Java platform maintained by Oracle Corporation and the Java community.
 The Android Runtime (ART) now incorporates a profile-guided compilation system, utilizing a JIT compiler and profiling alongside its current ahead-of-time compiler to further optimize apps for a device's hardware and other conditions in the background.

 Nougat introduces a system for enabling "seamless", automatic system updates, based upon and sharing some code with the implementation of similar functionality on ChromeOS.
 The system uses a pair of partitions.
-During the pre-release phase of development, SquashFS had been considered as the filesystem, to help offset the extra storage overhead of maintaining two copies of these partitions.
+During the pre-release phase of development, SquashFS was considered as the filesystem to help offset the extra storage overhead of maintaining two copies of these partitions.
 However, for performance reasons, in the public release of Nougat, designers ultimately chose to continue using Android's traditional ext4 filesystem.
-The Android system executes from an "online" partition, while updates are applied in the background to a redundant "offline" partition.
-On the next boot following the installation of an update, the redundant partition is designated as active to boot into the updated OS.
-This system removes the requirement for the device to reboot into the system recovery environment to apply the update (which prevents the device from being used until the update is complete), and also provides a backup of the existing OS in case of failure.
+The Android system executes from an "online" partition.
+In contrast, updates are applied in the background to a redundant "offline" partition.
+On the next boot after installing an update, the redundant partition is designated as the active partition to boot into the updated OS.
+This system removes the need for the device to reboot into the system recovery environment to apply the update (which prevents the device from being used until the update is complete).
+It provides a backup of the existing OS in case of failure.
 Google chose to enable seamless updates only for devices shipped with Nougat (or later), rather than enabling earlier devices to support the feature after repartitioning.
 Additionally, due to the ART changes on Nougat, apps no longer need to be re-compiled upon the first boot after a system update.

 Developer Preview 2 added platform support for Vulkan, a new low-level 3D-rendering API alternative to OpenGL ES with higher graphics performance.

-Nougat is the first version featuring Unicode 9.0 support, and comes with updated emoji, plus support for emoji skin tones.
+Nougat is the first version to feature Unicode 9.0 support and comes with updated emoji, including support for emoji skin tones.

 Android 7.1 adds native API support for implementing image keyboards; multi-endpoint telephones; shortcut menus and rounded icon assets for apps on launchers; and support for the Google Daydream virtual reality platform.
 The Daydream environment includes a "sustained performance mode" to assist developers in optimizing apps to a device's thermal profile, a new head tracking algorithm which combines the input from various device sensors, and integration of system notifications into the VR user interface.